ElektraInitiative/libelektra/doc/help/elektra-mounting.md

 key database.

-Mounting works for file systems only if the file system below is accessible and a directory exists at the mount point.
+Mounting works for file systems only if the file system below is accessible and a directory exists at the mountpoint.
 Elektra does not enforce such restrictions.

 Note, that you cannot mount the same configuration file multiple times.